Domination of Eiler: Home The Declaration of Domination The Dominator

 - In return, citizens are not to try to flush their shoplifted packages to safety, or otherwise abuse the bathroom.

-Comic-book stores get much from the Domination of Eiler.
+Comic-book stores get much business from the Domination of Eiler.
 From them, much is expected.

 - Their staff are expected to not look like the stereotypical Comic Book Guy.
 A stereotypical Aged Hippie Guy is okay, as long as he can still do his job.